On Specifying for Trustworthiness: Intellectual Challenges for the Autonomous Systems Community

-For the use of swarm robots for item storage and distribution, ISO standards have been developed for the service robotics sector (non-industrial) (e.g.\ ISO 13482, ISO 23482-1, ISO 23482-2), and the industrial robotics sector (e.g.\ ISO 10218-1, ISO 10218-2, ISO/TS 15066).
-Although these industry standards focus on ensuring safety of robots at the individual robot level, they do not ensure safety or any other extra-functional property at the \emph{swarm} level that may arise through emergent behaviour.

 For airborne systems and in particular for UAVs, several industry standards and regulations have been introduced to specify requirements for system design and safe operation (e.g.\ DO-178C, DO-254, ED279, ARP4761, NATO STANAG 4671, CAP 722).
-However, none of these standards or regulations cover the types of machine learning based systems which are currently being developed to enable UAVs to operate autonomously in uncertain environments.
+However, none of these standards or regulations cover the types of ML-based systems which are currently being developed to enable UAVs to operate autonomously in uncertain environments.

-The ability to adapt and to learn from experience are important abilities to enable ASs to operate in real world environments.
+The ability to adapt and to learn from experience are important abilities to enable AS to operate in real world environments.
 When one considers the existing industry standards, they are either implicitly or explicitly based on the V\&V model, which moves from requirements through design onto implementation and testing before deployment~\cite{Jia2021}.
 However, this model is unlikely to be suitable for systems with the ability to adapt their functionality in operation; e.g.\ through interaction with other agents and the environment, as is the case with swarms; or through experience-driven adaptation as is the case with machine learning.
-ASs with evolving functionality follow a different, much more iterative life-cycle.
-Thus, there is a need for new standards and assurance processes that extend beyond design time and allow continuous certification at runtime~\cite{rushby:2008}. \begin{itemize}[leftmargin=0.5cm] \item \textbf{How to evolve specifications?} \end{itemize} Every non-trivial system undergoes changes over its lifetime.
-The evolution of trustworthy ASs may concern changes of the requirements of their functional or non-functional properties, changes of the environment that the ASs operate in, and changes in the trust of users towards the AS.
-Initial specifications of the system may no longer reflect the desired properties of the system or fail to represent its actual environment.
+AS with evolving functionality follow a different, much more iterative life-cycle.
+Thus, there is a need for new standards and assurance processes that extend beyond design time and allow continuous certification at runtime.

-Pursuing particular methods of evolution can make the task of specification easier.
-Some approaches (e.g. \cite{francesca2014automode}) allow systems to evolve behaviours from sets of predefined modules.
-These sub-modules can be independently specified and once the behaviour is evolved these independent specifications could be aggregated to form a valid overarching specification for the system.
-Similarly, adaptation can be limited to a few specified behaviour states or traits which are modified reactively \cite{wilson2019amalgamation}.
-If configured effectively, such systems should remain within the envelope of initial specification as the system evolves or adapts within its given constraints.
-Designing evolvable systems in this way will not only make specifying a system an easier task but will also make the system more transparent, understandable, and potentially more trustworthy.